therion23/datfiles/J2ME/README.md

 * Simple dir2dat of the brilliant Kahvibreak.
 7'291 titles.
 ## (Non)GoodJ2ME
 Origin: https://rutracker.org/forum/viewtopic.php?t=6495176 and https://rutracker.org/forum/viewtopic.php?t=6495177
 * Simple dir2dat of two torrents.
-They contain 121'365 titles, out of which 70'656 are not found in JARchive.
+They contain 121'365 titles, out of which about half are not found in JARchive.
+If you already have JARchive V7, you can use the V7DIFF versions of these.
 ## Nokia Java Apps/Games
 Origin: Unknown
 * Dirt old (February 2008) DATs containing 16'162 titles.
 However, this includes .jad files.